-Coco Chanel once said, “A woman who changes her hair is about to change her life,” so maybe that’s why so many of us decide to get the chop when we’re experiencing heartache.
+Coco Chanel once said, “A woman who changes her hair is about to change her life”.
+Maybe that’s why so many of us decide to get the chop when we’re experiencing heartache.
 It’s an obvious way to show the world we’re ready to start over and also harnesses a hell of a lot of healing power.
-It’s a coping mechanism, much like the idea of ‘dressing yourself happy’ even if you’re feeling completely lost or sad.
-There’s also the metaphorical lightness that comes with chopping the lengths of your hair, almost like getting rid of dead weight and becoming freer and more energised.
-And, above all, a new look can offer a much-needed confidence boost, something I felt an intense need for following a recent rejection.
+The heartbreak haircut is a coping mechanism.
+It’s a lot like the idea of ‘dressing

-I’ll cut a long tear-filled story – that was promptly followed by comfort shopping at Brandy Melville and comfort eating at Doughnut Time – short.
-I was rejected.
+I’ll cut a long tear-filled story – promptly followed by comfort shopping at Brandy Melville and comfort eating at Doughnut Time – short.
+He rejected me.
 Regardless of his feelings towards his current partner, he just doesn’t see me as more than a friend.
 It sucks.
 Hard.
 But, I honestly feel better knowing I’ve followed my heart and have been honest with both myself and him.
 So now I’m taking time away from it all to heal.

 One day, I want to be friends again (the thought of someone so wonderful not being in my life at all is unbearable) but not while the pain is so raw.
 So, in the meantime, I’m practising some good old self-care.
 I’ve been taking baths in my favourite lavender bath oil by Kiehl’s, going for long walks to clear my mind when the weather allows it and watching Sex and the City reruns to my heart’s content.
 I’ve always fancied myself as a bit of a Carrie Bradshaw.
 Maybe he just isn’t my